 2. Title page:

-• Include full a non-declarant, relevant, and concise (no more than 15 words) title in sentence format (only capitalize proper nouns).
+• Include full a non-declarant, relevant, and concise title in sentence format (only capitalize proper nouns).
 Do not include abbreviations or use trade names in the title.

 • First name, middle initial, last name of each author with highest academic degrees included (do not include fellowships).
 All contributing authors should be listed including any professional writing assistance.